DrParanoya/Brainfuck./README.md

 `-c` will compile the code into a `.bfbc` (stands for [*BrainFuckByteCode*](https://github.com/DrParanoya/Brainfuck/blob/main/BFBC.md)) file.
 `-r` will try to run a `.bfbc` from the filepath you entered.
 `-a` will turn your brainfuck code into C++ code and store it in a `.cpp` file.
 `-l` will perform a check if all brainfuck loops open and close correctly.
-Runs automatically with `-e`, `-c` and `-a` to prevent errors.
+Gets executed by default to prevent errors.

 `-?` will enable randomnes (every `?` inside your brainfuck code will randomize the value of the current cell).
-`-!` will ignore incorrect loops (turn this on if you want to try out what non-text files do)

-Important: `-!` and `-?`  should only be placed after the mode flag!
+Important: `-?`  should only be placed after the mode flag!

 ##
 ### Examples: